-To confirm that the Forcepoint F1E software is installed and running on a Mac endpoint machine:
+You can confirm that the Forcepoint F1E software is installed and running on a mac endpoint machine by the following ways:

-- Forcepoint F1E files are installed in the /Library/Application Support/ Websense Endpoint/ directory. - When Forcepoint DLP Endpoint is installed and running in interactive mode, an icon (🕨) displays on the menu bar's status menu.
-Click the icon for status information.
-(No icon is shown in stealth mode.)
+- Forcepoint F1E files are installed in the Library > Application Support > Websense Endpoint directory. - When Forcepoint DLP Endpoint is installed and running in interactive mode, an icon (displays on the menu bar's status menu.
+You can click the icon for status information.
+(No icon is shown in stealth mode).

-To check whether the Forcepoint F1E software is running, open Activity Monitor and select All Processes under the menu option View.
+To check whether the Forcepoint F1E software is running, you can open Activity Monitor, and select All Processes in View.
 The process "wspxyd", "wsdc", "wsdlpd" or "wsrfd" should be running depending on which Forcepoint F1E product is installed.

-If you are using the Firefox browser and the Forcepoint F1E Firefox extension is not installed, complete one of the following actions:
+If you are using the Firefox browser, and the Forcepoint F1E Firefox extension is not installed, you must complete one of the following actions: